benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 2. A variable (`X`).
 3. An atom (`nil`).

 We'll refer to all three of these syntactic forms as _terms_.
-We can use subtyping to represent the fact that each argument could be any one of the three.
+We'll use subtyping to represent the fact that each argument could be any one of the three. `Predicate`, `Variable` and `Atom` are all subclasses of the `Term` base class; a `Predicate`'s arguments are a collection of `Term`s (but you don't know statically what kind of `Term` to expect).

 ```csharp
 abstract class Term {}